Dual Flash Drive Comparison: Kingston DT microDuo 3C, Samsung Duo Plus, Sandisk Ultra Dual

 Benchmark Analysis

+We carried out our drive benchmarks on two different platforms – Windows 10 Pro running on MacBook Pro (2019) and iPadOS 17.6.1 running on Apple iPad Pro (2021).
 For our PC benchmark, our testing with the USB-C interface involved transferring a 9GB MP4 file back and forth between our MacBook Pro and the drives.
 We then repeated the process with a 5GB folder containing 1000 JPEGs.
 Tests were carried out on Nodesoft’s DiskBench

-Beginning with iPadOS 15, a progress bar is introduced in Files app to indicate the amount of data being copied and the remaining time needed for the file transfer to complete.
-Apple must have also fixed USB-C transfer speeds as they are back to “normal” in both directions.
+Beginning with iPadOS 15, a progress bar was introduced in iPadOS’ Files app to indicate the amount of data being copied and the remaining time needed for the file transfer to complete.
+Apple also has made significant improvements to USB drive performance on iPadOS, bringing it up to par with that of Windows.
+Before the much-needed overhaul, there was definitely something wrong with how Apple handled write operations on UFDs.
+It’s good to hear the issue has now been resolved.

-Drive Design & Software
+Drive Build & Design

 Best Deals Online

-Pricing is last updated by Amazon on 2023-03-28 at 04:00.
+Pricing is last updated by Amazon on 2025-03-25 at 06:16.
 When you buy through Amazon affiliate links on our site, we may earn an affiliate commission.

 USB Duplicators By Nexcopy